 Fruits that contain a high amount of vitamin C, antioxidants and anti-inflammatory agents improve or minimize gout symptoms.
 Cherries and berries in particular are loaded with anthocyanins.
 These antioxidants play a direct role in the breakdown and excretion of uric acid.

 Most fruits are alkaline-forming foods.
 Simply put, after fruits are metabolized, their remaining byproducts become alkalizing.
 These byproducts cause bodily fluids like urine to be more alkaline or less acidic.
-This is important delays gout development because when urine is less acidic, more uric acid flushes from the body.
+Gout develops slower when urine is less acidic.
+Hence, more uric acid can be flushed flushed out from the bloodstream and body.

 [For the complete explanation on Alkaline-forming foods, click: What And Why Alkalizing Foods Help With Your Gout]